 The way we view it, this is not a trend which is going away anytime soon, and in fact, will only get stronger and stronger across the world.
 Because the locals are the ones who put the government in place, the politicians will have to listen to these sentiments, or it will be a matter of time before they get removed forcibly from office.

-We believe the following are ways in which immigration related issues will be impacted in SG:
+We believe the following are ways in which immigration related issues will be impacted in Singapore:

 - The barriers to entry – such as requirements when it comes to getting a permanent residency will get increasingly tougher as the years go by, so as to optimize the maximum benefits for the existing citizens and residents of the country.

 - Approval times required for a PR application will probably get longer.
 If you have not yet already applied, here is a rough time estimate for how long the process can take.
 It is already quite long, so hurry now and get it done and over with fast if you eventually are going to go for it anyway.